gawdsed/Trello-Kiosk/README.md

+Edited from Zuehlke for Raspbian Buster support and new atlassian login script 30 Sept 2020

 # Trello-Kiosk

 This script enables you to display a Trello dashboard with a RaspberryPi after startup.
 Currently, it supports Raspbian Jessie.